-A comparison of actual results of operations to the budgeted amounts (at the level of control adopted by the Board of Education) for the General Fund and Food Service Fund are presented as Required Supplemental Information.
+A comparison of actual results of operations to the budgeted amounts (at the level of control adopted by the Board of Education) for the General Fund is presented as required supplemental information.

 Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
-Violations, if any, in the General Fund and Food Service Fund are noted in the required supplementary information section.
+Violations, if any, in the General Fund are noted in the required supplementary information section.